apache/fluo/docs/applications.md

 ## Initialize Fluo application

-During initialization of an application, the following is done.
+Below is an overview of what initialization does and some of the key properties in `fluo-app.properties`.

- * **Initialize ZooKeeper** : Each application has its own area in ZooKeeper that is setup during initialization.
-If the property `fluo.connection.zookeepers` is set to `localhost/fluo` and the property `fluo.connection.application.name` is set to `app15`, then initialization will create `/fluo/app15` in ZooKeeper.
-This area in ZooKeeper is used to for configuration, Oracle state, and worker coordination.
-All application configuration is stored in ZooKeeper.
-So if the property `fluo.worker.num.threads` was set to `128` at initialization, then later when starting a worker processes it would read this from ZooKeeper and start 128 threads.
+ * **Initialize ZooKeeper** : Each application has its own area in ZooKeeper.
+If `fluo.connection.zookeepers=localhost/fluo` then `/fluo/<app name>` is created in ZooKeeper.
+This ZooKeeper area is used for application configuration, Oracle state, and worker coordination.
+All properties, except `fluo.connections.*`, are copied into ZooKeeper.
+For example, if `fluo.worker.num.threads=128` was set, then when a worker process starts it will read this from ZooKeeper.
- * **Copy jars to DFS** : Fluo workers processes can run on many nodes and need the jars containing observers.
+ * **Copy Observer jars to DFS** : Fluo workers processes run on many nodes and need the jars containing observers.
 There are three ways to make these jars available.
    * Set the property `fluo.observer.init.dir` to a local directory containing observer jars.
-During initialization, the jars in this directory are copied into DFS.
-Later when a worker is started, the jars are pulled from DFS and added to its classpath.
-Jars are copied to a location under `<value of fluo.dfs.root>/<app name>`.
+The jars in this directory are copied to DFS under `<fluo.dfs.root>/<app name>`.
+When a worker is started, the jars are pulled from DFS and added to its classpath.
    * Set the property `fluo.observer.jars.url` to a directory in DFS containing observer jars.
-No copying is done during initialization, however this URL is stored in ZooKeeper.
-Later when a worker is started, the jars are pulled from this location and added to its classpath.
+No copying is done.
+When a worker is started, the jars are pulled from this location and added to its classpath.
-   * Do not set any of the properties above and have the mechanism that launches the worker process add the needed jars to the classpath.
+   * Do not set any of the properties above and have the mechanism that starts the worker process add the needed jars to the classpath.
- * **Create Accumulo table** : Each Fluo appliaction has an associated table in Accumulo.
-At initialization time this table is created and configured.
+ * **Create Accumulo table** : Each Fluo appliaction has an Accumulo table which is created and configured.
 The `fluo.accumulo.*` properties determine which Accumulo instance is used.
 For performance reasons, Fluo runs its own code in Accumulo tablet servers.
-At initialization time Fluo attempts to copy Fluo jars into DFS and configure Accumulo to use them.
+Fluo attempts to copy Fluo jars into DFS and configure Accumulo to use them.
 Fluo first checks the property `fluo.accumulo.jars` and if set, copies the jars listed there.
 If that property is not set, then Fluo looks on the classpath to find jars.
-Jars are copied to a location under `<value of fluo.dfs.root>/<app name>`.
+Jars are copied to a location under `<fluo.dfs.root>/<app name>`.

 1. Create a copy of [fluo-app.properties] for your Fluo application.